 During the test, a model Orion spacecraft will be dropped from a C-17 aircraft flying at an altitude of 35,000 feet.
-Engineers will evaluate a simulated scenario in which one of the three main parachutes fails to open after the deployment of several other parachutes, which help slow and stabilize the spacecraft.
+Engineers will evaluate a simulated scenario in which one of the three main parachutes fails to open after the deployment of several other parachutes that help slow and stabilize the spacecraft.

 Orion's parachutes are critical to the safe return of the spacecraft and its future crews after deep-space exploration missions.
 They help Orion slow from about 300 to 20 mph in less than 10 minutes, enabling a safe splashdown in the ocean.